-The 3 main ones are (try to remember them, I mention them later on):
+The 3 main estrogens are (try to remember them, I mention them later on):

-Certain plants, like soy, contain isoflavones, which act as phytoestrogens (essentially an imitation estrogen) in mammals.
+What certain plants, like soy, do contain are isoflavones, which act as phytoestrogens (essentially an imitation estrogen) in mammals.

 While they’re not the exact same as those main 3 estrogens, they can activate the same estrogen receptors and have an impact on our endocrine systems.